terrordayvg/Authentication-of-QKD/README.rst

                 * `E:` Output vector of measurements for authentication for User.

                         or

-                * `At:` Output vector of measurements for authentication for Attacker.
+                * `Authen_1.txt:` Output vector of measurements for authentication for Attacker.
-                * `E:` Output vector of measurements for authentication for User.
+                * `Authen_0.txt:` Output vector of measurements for authentication for User.

         Output:
                 * `Roc curve plot`
                 * `Accuracy, cross entropy plot`
                 * `Att:` Probability of correctly predicted authentication
+                * `DataDNN.txt: Att data in a file`

         Additionally: To use main.py the perceval/components/unitary_components.py will be modified.
                       To use main.py the qutip/measurement.py will be modified.